Abuhaneeph/Rezacles/README.md

 Rez User | Referee | C.O.A | C.O.A | C.O.A | C.O.A
 Referee | C.O.A | C.O.A | C.O.A | C.O.A | C.O.A

-+ C.O.A serve as the Referee in all the Four Genereation
++ C.O.A serve as the Referee in Four Generaions(2nd,3rd,4th and 5th)

 Rez  |1st Upline  | 2nd Upline | 3rd Upline | 4th Upline | 5th Upline
 :---: | :---: | :---: | :---: | :---: | :---:
 Rez User | Referre | Referre first upline| C.O.A | C.O.A | C.O.A
 Referre | Referee upline  |  C.O.A | C.O.A | C.O.A | C.O.A

-+ C.O.A serve as the Referee in all the Three Generation
++ C.O.A serve as the Referee in Three Generations (3rd,4th and 5th)

 Rez  |1st Upline  | 2nd Upline | 3rd Upline | 4th Upline | 5th Upline
 :---: | :---: | :---: | :---: | :---: | :---: